jacksonslibrary/Studying-Journey/PJPT/Specialized Testing/Reconnaissance.md

     -  Intended for the tester

 ### Kickoff
-- A meeting syncronizing everyone's efforts and sets the stage for the upcoming test
+- A meeting synchronizing everyone's efforts and sets the stage for the upcoming test
 - Ensure the prerequisites are tracks
 - All stakeholders have needed information